 Given the foregoing, it’s easy to see which businesses are best suited to employing scare tactics to market.
-Scare techniques are the butter and bread of fear-based marketing in certain businesses, such as insurance and public health.
+Scare techniques are the butter and bread in certain businesses, such as insurance and public health.
 While it’s difficult to picture insurance sales without mentioning the awful things that need to be insured against, fear techniques are more common in other industries.
 So, do you think you should go?

 The option to utilize fear to promote your service or product ultimately boils down to your underlying values.

 Do you want your business to be associated with such tactics?

 Most likely not.
 And there is nothing wrong with carefully informing customers how they can avoid troubles down the road if you’re selling a product or service that you honestly believe can help them.

 Consider The Following Suggestions For Selling With Fear: